 As of using XML for machine-readable data (which is not a native-language text), it is simply a nonsense, and for healthy-minded people it was clear from the very start.
 But healthy-minded people are a dying-out species nowadays, as clearly shown by the mere fact such an ugly beast as JSON appeared long after it became clear nothing like this has any right nor even a reason to exist.

-So here's the rule: data formats with recursive nesting are forbidden.
+So here's the rule: machine-readable data formats with recursive nesting are forbidden (this doesn't apply to markups for native language documents; but see the discussion below).

 Primarily this applies to text-based formats, namely SGML-based languages (XML and HTML) and JSON, but in case you encounter binary format defined to have recursive nesting, please remember it is in no way better.